JustinL15/SWEN-261-Project/README.md

 ## How to run it

-1. Clone the repository and go to the root directory.
+1. Clone the repository and go to the estore-api/ directory
-2. Execute `mvn compile exec:java`
+2. Execute `mvn compile exec:java` to run the backend
-3. Open in your browser `http://localhost:8080/`
-4.  _add any other steps required or examples of how to use/run_
+3. Open another terminal and navigate to the estore-ui/ directory
+4. Run `npm install` to install all dependencies
+5. Run `ng add @angular/material` to install the materials library
+6. Run `ng serve --open` to launch the frontend

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)